deepankarck2/Mini-Ebay-Project/README.md

 # An Electronic Trading System (Mini-Ebay)
-#### We want to develop electronic trading such that every responsible user can trade theiritems.
+#### We want to develop electronic trading such that every responsible user can trade their items.
 There are three types of users to this system:
 1. Superusers (SUs),
 2. Ordinary users (OUs),and
 3. Guests (GUs).